-- To improve patients access to advice and medication for an agreed list of minor ailments. - To reduce the number of patients having to attend their local GP, ED or local urgent care services.
+• To improve access to advice and medication for an agreed list of minor ailments for patients/families on low income

+• To reduce the number of patients having to attend their local GP, ED or local urgent care services.

 3. Scope